AaronWageman/Decryption/README.md

 ### Summary/Final Thoughts
-We just covered how to use the John The Rippers password cracker.
+We just covered how to use the John The Ripper password cracker.
 Specifically, the wordlist mode.
 This can be used in a variety of settings such as, forensics or IT.
-Wordlist could be utilized to crack passwords during investigations or to test the strenghth of employee's passwords to prevent leaks.
+Wordlist could be utilized to crack passwords during investigations or to test the strength of employee's passwords to prevent leaks.